 Glossier: When the Brand Became a Mirror

-A cultural case study in identity, intimacy, and modern belonging
+A strategic case study in identity, intimacy, and modern belonging

 Image Courtesy: Strike Magazine